 Who is responsible for keeping a workplace safe?

 It is an employer’s responsibility to ensure that everyone and everything in their business is properly protected.
-It is up to them to identify potential risks and problems and put measures in place to prevent or minimise these occurrences.
+It is up to them to identify potential risks and problems and put measures in place to prevent or minimize these occurrences.
 It is a legal requirement for employers, but it is also in their best interest.
-Minimising risk will reduce the chance of damage occurring to valuable stock or infrastructure and avoid prolonged periods of downtime caused by on-site accidents.
+Minimizing risk will reduce the chance of damage occurring to valuable stock or infrastructure and avoid prolonged periods of downtime caused by on-site accidents.

 Who implements safety on site?

 In terms of leading the safety of a workplace, an employer might delegate responsibility to a designated member of the senior management team.
 This person could have one of several different titles; however, the most common is “Health and Safety Manager”.
 This is someone who’s sole duty is to ensure a workplace follows government guidelines and best practice regulations.
 They make sure that a facility and the people within it are compliant with the governmental regulations.

 Other roles that may take on responsibility for workplace safety can include: